plastic041/hackernews/README.md

 The `type` field in BigQuery does not have a `show_hn` attribute like the Algolia API, so I lowercased titles and filtered using [`starts_with("show_hn: ")`](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.Expr.str.starts_with.html) to determine if a post is a Show HN story.

 I didn't commit to the repo the original CSV because it was too big (~400 MB) but you can download it from BigQuery for free (I didn't set billing account).
 I ran SQL above, exported it to google drive, and downloaded it.

-I would like to analyze the percentage of Show HN stories generated with LLMs but I couldn't find the way to do this, because many Show HN stories don't mention that they've used LLMs in their text.